What is PathBank?

-SMPDB (The Small Molecule Pathway Database) is an interactive, visual database containing more than 700 small molecule pathways found in humans.
-Nearly 70% of these pathways (>400) are not found in any other pathway database.
-SMPDB is designed specifically to support pathway elucidation and pathway discovery in metabolomics, transcriptomics, proteomics and systems biology.
-It is able to do so, in part, by providing exquisitely detailed, fully searchable, hyperlinked diagrams of human metabolic pathways, metabolic disease pathways, metabolite signaling pathways and drug-action pathways.
-All SMPDB pathways include information on the relevant organs, subcellular compartments, protein_complex cofactors, protein_complex locations, metabolite locations, chemical structures and protein_complex quaternary structures.
-Each small molecule is hyperlinked to detailed descriptions contained in the HMDB or DrugBank and each protein_complex or enzyme complex is hyperlinked to UniProt.
-All SMPDB pathways are accompanied with detailed descriptions and references, providing an overview of the pathway, condition or processes depicted in each diagram.
-The database is easily browsed and supports full text, sequence and chemical structure searching.
-Users may query SMPDB with lists of metabolite names, drug names, genes/protein_complex names, SwissProt IDs, GenBank IDs.
-These queries will produce lists of matching pathways and highlight the matching molecules on each of the pathway diagrams.
-Gene, metabolite and protein_complex concentration data can also be visualized through SMPDB's mapping interface.
-All of SMPDB's images, image maps, descriptions and tables are downloadable.
+PathBank is an interactive, visual database containing more than 40 000 machine-readable pathways found in model organisms such as humans, mice, E. coli, yeast, and Arabidopsis thaliana.
+The majority of these pathways are not found in any other pathway database.
+PathBank is designed specifically to support pathway elucidation and pathway discovery in metabolomics, transcriptomics, proteomics, and systems biology.
+It is able to do so, in part, by providing exquisitely detailed, fully searchable, hyperlinked diagrams of metabolic, signalling, disease, drug, and physiological pathways.
+All PathBank pathways include information on the relevant organelles, subcellular compartments, protein complex cofactors, protein complex locations, metabolite locations, chemical structures, and protein complex quaternary structures.
+Each small molecule is hyperlinked to detailed descriptions contained in the HMDB or DrugBank and each protein complex or enzyme complex is hyperlinked to UniProt.
+All PathBank pathways are accompanied with detailed descriptions and references, providing an overview of the pathway, condition, or processes depicted in each diagram.
+The database is easily browsed and supports full text, sequence, and chemical structure searching.
+Users may query PathBank with lists of metabolite names, drug names, genes/protein complex names, SwissProt IDs, GenBank IDs, Affymetrix IDs, or Agilent microarray IDs.
+These queries will produce lists of matching pathways and highlight the. matching molecules on each of the pathway diagrams.
+Gene, metabolite, and protein complex concentration data can also be visualized through PathBank's mapping interface.
+All of PathBank's images, image maps, descriptions, and tables are downloadable in several formats.

 SMP-MAP can be used for multiple entity highlighting and mapping.
-In particular, SMP-MAP allows users to enter lists of chemical names, gene names, protein_complex names, UniProt IDs, GenBank IDs, Agilent IDs or Affymetrix IDs and to have a table generated of pathways containing those components.
-The resulting table displays a thumbnail image of the matching pathways along with the list of matching components (metabolites, drugs, protein_complexes, etc.).
+In particular, SMP-MAP allows users to enter lists of chemical names, gene names, protein complex names, UniProt IDs, GenBank IDs, Agilent IDs, or Affymetrix IDs and to have a table generated of pathways containing those components.
+The resulting table displays a thumbnail image of the matching pathways along with the list of matching components (metabolites, drugs, protein complexes, etc.).
 The table is ordered by the number of matches, with the pathway having the most matches being at the top.
-Clicking on the thumbnail image or the SMPDB pathway button brings up a full-screen image for the corresponding pathway with all the matching components (metabolites, drugs, protein_complexes, etc.) highlighted in red.
-SMP-MAP is particularly useful for analyzing metabolomics, proteomics or transcriptomics data.
+Clicking on the thumbnail image or the PathBank pathway button brings up a full-screen image for the corresponding pathway with all the matching components (metabolites, drugs, protein complexes, etc.) highlighted in red.
+SMP-MAP is particularly useful for analyzing metabolomics, proteomics, or transcriptomics data.